Macquarie Island: Protected area

+Impact of introduced animals

 The island ecology was affected by the onset of European visits in 1810.
 The island's fur seals, elephant seals and penguins were killed for fur and blubber.
 Rats and mice that were inadvertently introduced from the ships prospered due to lack of predators.
-Cats were subsequently introduced deliberately to keep the rodents from eating human food stores.
+Cats were subsequently introduced deliberately to keep the rats and mice from eating human food stores.
 In about 1870, rabbits and a species of New Zealand rail (wekas) were left on the island by sealers to breed for food.
 This caused huge damage to the local wildlife, including the extinction of the Macquarie Island rail (Gallirallus macquariensis), the Macquarie parakeet (Cyanoramphus erythrotis), and an as-yet-undescribed species of teal.
 By the 1970s, 130,000 rabbits were causing tremendous damage to vegetation.

+Feral cats

 The feral cats introduced to the island had a devastating effect on the native seabird population, with an estimated annual loss of 60,000 seabirds.
 From 1985, efforts were undertaken to remove the cats.
 In June 2000, the last of the nearly 2,500 cats were culled in an effort to save the seabirds.
 Seabird populations responded rapidly, but rats and rabbits population increased after the cats were culled, and continued to cause widespread environmental damage.